-Sales by Game

-In FY 2020, scratch tickets represented approximately 82.9% of total sales and draw games represented approximately 17.1% of total sales.
-The record-breaking scratch ticket sales during FY 2020 have increased the percentage of total sales that scratch tickets represent.
-The typical split realized between the two product categories is 80% scratch and 20% draw.
+Sales by Game In FY 2021, scratch tickets represented approximately 81.6% of total sales and draw games represented approximately 18.4% of total sales.
+The record-breaking scratch ticket sales achieved over the past two fiscal years has increased the percentage of total sales that scratch tickets represent.
+The split realized between the two product categories was 80% scratch and 20% draw but the new norm seems to be closer to the 82%/18% realized this fiscal year.
+SALES AND REVENUE PRODUCT SALES PERFORMANCE CHARTS SALES AND REVENUE PRODUCT SALES PERFORMANCE CHARTS